-- How will it reinforce the unit's core values and priorities?
+- How will it reinforce the organization's core values and priorities?

 - Who is the primary audience?

-- What other groups exist largely in the audience?
+- What other groups exist in the audience?

 - What other groups would benefit from being in the audience?

-- What social connections does the target audience have with the unit and with each other?
+- What social connections does the target audience have with the organization and with each other?

-- What platforms does the unit currently exist on?
+- On what platforms does the organization currently exist?

 - Who will maintain these platforms?

-- How will the Public Affairs (PA) staff continue developing these individual platforms according to the overall purpose?
+- How will the PA staff continue developing these individual platforms according to the overall purpose?

 - Are there any platforms to consider for future use?

-- What are the goals for the unit’s social media networks?
+- What are the goals for the organization's social media networks?